nicoalba/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

     {{% code_sample file="pods/config/redis-pod.yaml" %}}

-4. Examine the created objects:
+4. Run this command to examine the created objects:

     ```shell
     kubectl get pod/redis configmap/example-redis-config
     ```

-    You should see the following output:
+    You should see this output:

     ```
     NAME        READY   STATUS    RESTARTS   AGE